 Chronic stress affects growth and brain development in children.
 Cognitive function, reproduction, and bowel function in adults are impaired.
 Chronic stress is, in short, one of the most damaging states, which exhausts us physiologically and psychologically.
 Thankfully, it is a response we can modify.
 Like all other disorders we treat at NSI, chronic stress is best managed by modifying psychological responses via Cognitive Behavioral Therapy (CBT) and physiological responses via meditation or a similar contemplative practice that increases awareness and helps us reduce our reactions.
 How we think determines how we respond.

 Mindfulness skills can teach us to think more truthfully and adaptively.
 These skills teach us how to pay attention to our lives in a way that reduces the stress response.
 We can learn ways to cultivate happiness and gratitude.
 These states (happiness and gratitude) are palliative — they prevent suffering by mustering the biological state opposite to stress, making rest and repair possible.
 Dr. Keith Saylor uses CBT, biofeedback training (vagal tone training), meditation, and yoga as tools in a comprehensive approach to reduce chronic stress.
 He is a registered yoga teacher (RYT) and includes intensive individual Raja Yoga training if clients wish.
+Likewise, Dr. Sajjad Khan and Dr. Jessica Jupiter are experts in using evidence-based behavioral techniques to teach clients how to reduce their responses to chronic stress.
 All of the interventions used to modify chronic stress responses are supported by the state of the science of stress reduction.
 There are fewer things better for our health than addressing and managing chronic stress.

 OUR STRESS TREATMENTS INCLUDE: